Skip to main content

 When clawql-blockchain is present: Fabric consortium syndication, on-chain loan tokens, CCIP funding available.

 When absent: all 5 verticals work fully — Fabric MCP tools simply not registered.
+In v2.0 all verticals register as native plugins inside the gateway.

 Full on/off-chain agentic interaction.
 Three-tier architecture (private / oracle / public).

-export { FabricPlugin } from './fabric'
+export { FabricPlugin } from "./fabric";

 // MCP tools: fabric_invoke_chaincode, fabric_query_ledger, fabric_create_channel,